 Blogs are one of the easiest ways to get started with building an online business.
 You can monetize your blog in many different ways, from affiliate marketing to starting a full-fledged membership site.
-There are even plugins that allow blogs to take donations.

 The question is, how do you get started with your blog?